Matheus-OliRod/TicTacToe_minimax/README.md

 ## Notes

-Have in mind that the aim of this project is to represent the use of automatic testing and my knowlodge over algorithms, it does **NOT** aim to manifest my design capabilities, so do **NOT** expect to game to look great.
+Have in mind that the aim of this project is to represent my knowlodge over algorithms, it does **NOT** aim to manifest my design capabilities, so do **NOT** expect to game to look great.